Trump proposing billions in spending cuts to Congress

 Last month, Mulvaney told lawmakers the plan could have totaled $25 billion or so.
 Now he says he's planning to submit several different packages of spending cuts - and it's likely they'll get more conservative with each new proposal.

 Either way, the idea faces a challenging path in Congress - particularly the Senate, where a 51-49 GOP majority leaves little room for error even though budget rules permit rescissions measures to advance free of the threat of Democratic filibusters.
-But the cuts to the popular children's health insurance program probably could still be filibustered because they are so-called mandatory programs.
+But the cuts to the popular children's health insurance program probably could still be filibustered because they are so-called mandatory programs rather than annual appropriations.

-The congressional aides required anonymity because they weren't authorized to speak publicly.